 After my first loss I had scheduled an appointment with a reproductive endocrinologist to get further testing.
 To my surprise (and hers) we went to our first appointment already pregnant!
 I told her of my worry and she assured me it was going to be okay.
 I didn't believe her.
 I just didn't think I could get that lucky.
 They had me get my blood drawn every 2 days for 2 weeks.
 My HCG was really good the first 2 draws.
 Then it wasn't.
 After 2 weeks it plateaued with a very small increase.
 This can be a sign of ectopic so they made me come in for a vaginal ultrasound.
 It's terrible to say, but the second time isn't as bad.
 Maybe because you expect it to happen?
 I don't know.
 Anyways, the doctor inserted the probe and there was nothing.
 No sac and no baby where there should have been.
 This made them fear that it was ectopic even more so they scheduled me for a D&C 2 days later.
 We arrived to the hospital, just a few days before our state went under quarantine for COVID.
 They put me in the same damn room.
 Same deal- nice staff, great doctor, slow walk away from John, stupid surgical light.
 Breathe, breathe, breathe, unconscious, wake up no longer pregnant.
 It wasn't ectopic.
 My tubes were still there but any tissue that could have been my baby was not.

 The second time around I was honest with everyone.
 I told all of my clients what was going on.
 They were amazingly supportive and understanding.
 I took a week off, (joke's on me - the state took 2 months off following that).
 I even shared it on my personal social media accounts, which was very cathartic.
 All these women I knew personally, messaged and commented on my post sharing their stories.
 I was blown away!
 I felt less alone and comforted by their words.
-This site is for them.
+I do this work for them.
 It is for all the women who were scared to share their story or didn't have the information, support or tools to feel like they could.
 We walk hand-in-hand moving forward together.

 As time passes I've learned how to reconnect, love and appreciate my body.
 There are still days I struggle but now, fewer.
 That is why I'm here to share this story with you.
 To tell you that you are not alone.
 To tell you that you CAN be happy and I can help you find it.
 I sit here with no baby to hold but I have hope for all of us.